SSROCKS30/College-Labs/README.md

 ## Part 3: Tkinter GUI Application (Python - `avionics_gui.py`)

 The Python GUI application (`avionics_gui.py`) reads data from `/proc/avionics_status` and displays it using Tkinter.
+It now also allows setting the Task Period, Task Deadline, and Simulated Workload.

 ### Prerequisites for Python GUI: